Wherever You Go (Clint Black song)

 "Wherever You Go" is a song co-written and recorded by American country music singer Clint Black.
 It was released in January 1995 as the second single from the album One Emotion.
 It peaked at number 3 on the U.S. Billboard Hot Country Singles & Tracks chart and reached number 4 on the Canadian RPM Country Tracks chart.
-The song was written Black and Hayden Nicholas.
+The song was written by Black and Hayden Nicholas.

 Critical reception

-Mike Joyce of The Washington Post gave the song a positive review, saying that Black was "resourceful" for "convert[ing] the existential catch phrase 'wherever you go, you're there' into another fool-on-the-bar-stool blues."
+Mike Joyce of The Washington Post gave the song a positive review, saying that Black was "resourceful" for "convert[ing] the existential catchphrase 'wherever you go, you're there' into another fool-on-the-bar-stool blues."

 Chart positions

 "Wherever You Go" debuted at number 69 on the U.S. Billboard Hot Country Singles & Tracks for the week of December 31, 1994.